marcusoftnet/marcusoftnet.github.io/_posts/2009-09-07-vasa-band-and-saturday-night-success.md

 blogger_orig_url: http://www.marcusoft.net/2009/09/vasa-band-and-saturday-night-success.html
 ---

-This weekend the band I play in, the
-<a href="http://www.vasaband.se" target="_blank">Vasa Band</a>, had an
-opportunity to play at the Salvation Army regional congress in Örebro.
-We were invited to play in the musical festival at Saturday.
+This weekend, the band I play in, the [Vasa Band](http://www.vasaband.se), had the privilege of performing at the Salvation Army's regional congress in Örebro.
+We were invited to participate in the musical festival on Saturday.

-When we learned about this a few of us started to think in how we could make something new and different.
-And so we borrowed ideas from some
-<a href="http://www.blackdykeband.co.uk" target="_blank">great bands</a>
-and put together a short program with music from our latest
+In preparation, a few of us brainstormed ways to bring something new and different to the performance.
+We drew inspiration from some [great bands](http://www.blackdykeband.co.uk) and put together a short program featuring music from our latest [CD – Priority](http://www.vasaband.se/index.php?id=6).
-<a href="http://www.vasaband.se/index.php?id=6" target="_blank">CD –
-Priority</a>.

-It was very well received and we really made a big impact.
-But what felt very good was many people felt the presence of God and his message to them as we played.
-This is always our greatest hope and longing.
-And this Saturday it was very obvious.
+Our performance was very well received, making a significant impact.
+More importantly, we felt that many people experienced the presence of God and his message through our music.
+This is always our greatest hope and longing, and it was particularly evident on Saturday.

-Feels really good to continue on that road with my fellow bandsmen/women.
+It feels wonderful to continue this journey with my fellow band members.

-I’ll try to upload some photos from the evening later
+I'll try to upload some photos from the evening soon.